pharriso/ansible_workshop/exercises/ansible_network/reports/README.md

 > Note: Markdown files can be rendered visually as HTML

-At this point, with 3 small tasks, you have an OS report on all the IOS devices in your network.
+At this point, with a few small tasks, you have an OS report on running across different vendor platforms in your network.
 This is a simple example but the principle remains as you expand upon the capabilities.
 For example, you can build status reports and dashboards that rely on the output of device show commands.

 Ansible provides the tools and methods to extend network automation beyond configuration management to more robust capabilities, such as, generating documentation and or reports.